Fall Decor in 2025: What's Hot and What's Not

 Fall decorating in 2025 is about creating cozy, functional spaces that celebrate the season without overwhelming your home.
 Start with high-impact areas and layer in elements that reflect personal style.

-- Entryway and Porch: Welcome guests with seasonal charm.
+- Front door and Porch: Welcome guests with seasonal charm.
 Hang a wreath with dried florals or maple leaves on the door, and add layered doormats in earth tones.
-For porches, group heirloom pumpkins, lanterns, and potted mums for a bountiful display.
+For porches, group heirloom pumpkins, lanterns, and potted Mums for a bountiful display.
 This sets a warm tone and transitions indoor-outdoor flow.

 - Living Room: The heart of fall gatherings, focus on comfort.
-Drape throws in rust or olive green over sofas, and layer pillows with velvet or quilted textures.
-Mantel decor shines with garlands of faux maple leaves, candles in moss green holders, and thrifted ceramics.
+Drape throws in rust or olive green over sofas, and layered pillows with prints and textures. mantle decor shines with garlands of faux maple leaves, candles in moss green holders, and curated ceramics.
 Add a grounding mat or sheepskin rug for tactile coziness.

 - Kitchen and Dining: Embrace harvest vibes with functional accents.
-Tablescapes feature colored dinner candles, rattan placemats, and centerpieces of deep-toned florals or pumpkins.
-Hang hand-painted ceramics on walls or add olive green linens for everyday elegance.
+Tablescapes feature colored dinner candles, napkin rings, and centerpieces of deep toned florals or pumpkins.
+Hang hand-painted harvest signs on walls or add olive green linens for everyday elegance.

 - Bedroom: Create a serene retreat with soft layers.
-Bedding in chocolate brown or terracotta, topped with eclectic pillows in floral patterns.
-Nightstands can hold small vases with dried stems or incense holders for a relaxing aroma.
+Bedding in Chocolate Brown or terracotta, topped with harvest themed pillows.
+Nightstands can hold small vases with dried stems or harvest scented candles for a relaxing aroma.

-- Outdoor Spaces: Extend coziness to patios with weather-resistant textiles in warm hues, lanterns, and potted evergreens.
-Fire pits surrounded by sheepskin throws encourage gatherings.
+- Outdoor Spaces: Extend coziness to patios with weather-resistant textiles in warm hues, lanterns, and potted evergreens and even standing porch signs.
+Fire pits surrounded by a sheepskin throw encourage gatherings.

 What to decorate: Prioritize versatile items like wreaths, garlands, candles, and textiles that can be reused.
 Mix natural elements (pumpkins, leaves) with opulent touches (velvet, patterns) for balance.
 Avoid clutter—focus on 3-5 key accents per space to keep it intentional.